irisbaron/vsam-express-demo/README.md

 };
 ```

-In our example we used the `node_modules/vsam.js/test/test.json` file definition, to specify the record object configuration.
+In our example we used the `test.json` file definition, to specify the record object configuration.
 We are now ready to add the logic.

 ### Add Application Logic
-[controller.md](https://github.com/irisbaron/vsam-express-demo/blob/master/controller.md) contains the implementation snippets of each of the specified controller functions.
-You can manually copy them one by one, or alternatively clone or download the github code, and copy over the controller.js file.
+Code is available in the `controller.js` file.
+Clone or download the github code, and copy over the `controller.js` file.

 ### Test your Application
 Run the application